Carnie Wilson: Television career

 From 1995 to 1996, Carnie hosted her own short-lived syndicated television talk show, Carnie!
 The series was launched during the mid-1990s wave of popularity in "tabloid" talk shows, which followed the sudden successes of Ricki Lake and Jerry Springer.
-Former Cosmopolitan magazine's Bachelor-of-the-Month Chris Greeley was a guest on the television pilot.
+Former Cosmopolitans Bachelor of the Month Chris Greeley was a guest on the television pilot.
 Wilson found the experience a disappointment and a source of professional and personal frustration.

 She later guest-starred on episodes of That 70s Show in 2001 and Sabrina the Teenage Witch, before joining the fourth season of VH1's Celebrity Fit Club in 2006.

 Wilson has also been a correspondent on Entertainment Tonight and in 2006 hosted a special on E! titled 101 Celebrity Slimdowns.
 She became a cast member of the CMT series Gone Country in January 2008.
 In April 2008, she was a cast member of the VH1 series Celebracadabra.
 In July 2008, she starred in a show called Outsider's Inn.

 She hosted GSN's new edition of The Newlywed Game, which premiered April 6, 2009, until late 2010, when she was replaced by Sherri Shepherd.

-In addition, a reality show starring Wilson, Carnie Wilson: Unstapled, began airing on the Game Show Network on January 14, 2010.
+In addition, a reality show starring Wilson, Carnie Wilson: Unstapled, began airing on GSN on January 14, 2010.
 In August 2011, Wilson became a judge on the ABC show Karaoke Battle USA.

 On January 2, 2012, she appeared on ABC's Celebrity Wife Swap, trading places with actress Tracey Gold for a week.

-In the spring of 2012, Carnie along with her sister Wendy and childhood friend Chynna Phillips starred in their own reality show on the TV Guide Network about the rebirth of their band, Wilson Phillips.
+In 2012, Carnie, along with Wendy and Chynna Phillips, starred in their own reality show on the TV Guide Network about the rebirth of their band, Wilson Phillips.
 The show, called Wilson Phillips: Still Holding On, logged the journey of the trio getting back together to reform Wilson Phillips on the road, in the studio, and at home as working mothers.
 A pilot episode aired in November 2011.
 Seven additional episodes aired in April and May 2012.